 There are four stages in the manufacture of a new SPS panel.
 Figure 2.1 shows the components and schematic of the SPS during manufacturing.
 The first stage is to prepare the steel surface at the interface by grit blasting.
 The steel surfaces must be cleaned and dry for proper bonding with the elastomer.
-The prepared surface requires a surface roughness of 60 $\mu$ m.
+The prepared surface requires a surface roughness of 60 μ m.
 The second stage is the welding of perimeter bars and a top steel plate to a bottom plate.
 Perimeter bars acts as spacers between the two steel plates and divide the cavity between the two plates to form closed cells.
 The third stage is injecting the elastomer, as a two-part liquid, into the cells.
 Liquid elastomer is applied at the injection hole at the center of the closed cell until the cavity is filled.
-Excess liquid elastomer will set in 10 to 12 minutes and the curing is usually completed in 3 to 4 hours.
+Excess liquid elastomer escape through the exhaust vents.
+The final stage is the curing of the elastomer.
+The elastomer will set in 10 to 12 minutes and the curing is usually completed in 3 to 4 hours.
 The elastomer curing process is exothermic, resulting in residual compressive stresses in the steel and residual tensile stresses in the elastomer.